harshvardhaniimi/personal-website/content/blog/2022-04-10-50-statistics-terms-indeed-got-wrong/index.md

 I get it; it's not easy.
 But at least Google it.
 Or even ask --- statisticians love to correct wrong assumptions.
 Make some effort to learn.

-Today, I will present all fifty definitions and explain why they are wrong.
-I'm certain this article will be removed in a few years, so here's the [archive version](https://archive.ph/Tn2BF).
+Today, I will present the first few definitions and explain why they are misleading.
+Here's the [archive version](https://archive.ph/Tn2BF) in case the original link doesn't work.

 > # **1.
 Alternative hypothesis**
 >